The subscription box trend is likely to continue. What's really in store for subscription box businesses in the coming year?

 Subscription box businesses have a vast amount of data available at their fingertips.
 The businesses that will survive in this market are the ones that can use this data to boost the power of personalization.

-As well as attracting new customers, reviews also help with customer retention.
+As well as attracting new customers, reviews also help with customer retention and brand loyalty.
 Take HelloFresh, for example.
 They encourage subscribers to rate their meals with stars as well as leave comments.
 This type of feedback is invaluable for product development as well as providing personalized meals.

-McKinsey has also found that consumers waste no time in cancelling services that they believe don't live up to their promises or deliver a poor experience.
+McKinsey has also found that consumers waste no time in canceling services that they believe don't live up to their promises or deliver a poor customer experience.

 A poor experience could be anything from:

 Businesses will have to continually provide excellent value for money with their subscription boxes.
-If they don't, their customers will be off.
-Customers are also more likely to churn if the products they're buying aren’t customized enough, so products end up piling up in their homes.
+If they don't, their current customers will be off due to a negative experience.
+Customer retention statistics show customers also more likely to churn if the products they're buying aren’t customized enough, so products end up piling up in their homes.

-As churn continues to be one of the greatest challenges of subscription box businesses in 2020, it's up to businesses to keep customers engaged in different ways.
-They need to think outside the ‘subscription box’ of new ways to diversify their offerings and also cater to consumers’ needs.
+As churn continues to be one of the greatest challenges of subscription box businesses in 2020, it's up to businesses to keep repeat customers engaged in different ways.
+They need to think outside the ‘subscription box’ of new ways to diversify their offerings and also cater to consumers’ needs to create positive experiences.

 The effects of churn can be devastating.
 Even a small percentage of churn can have very negative effects on a company's bottom line.

-Customer engagement can reduce churn and include ideas, like sharing content, to make their customers part of the brand.
-For example, a shaving subscription box business called Cornerstone produces a 15-minute male lifestyle magazine and has reported that this value-add has reduced customer churn.
+Customer and engagement can reduce churn and include ideas, like sharing content, to make their customers part of the brand.
+For example, a shaving subscription box business called Cornerstone produces a 15-minute male lifestyle magazine and has reported that this value-add has reduced customer churn and increased brand loyalty.

 As customer churn continues to be a burning issue, subscription box businesses need to move way beyond the dunning-type of software.
 As part of your customer churn strategy, you should think about partnering up with experts who understand the psyche of subscribers and have a full-time focus on retaining customers and recovering missed payments.